macder/medusa-fulfillment-shippo/README.md

     3. If the fetch resolves to the object requested, then use that data instead of the untrusted input
     4. Otherwise throw a HTTP 500 and do nothing

-The code is doing its part, follow it and see [`src/api/routes/hooks`](https://github.com/macder/medusa-fulfillment-shippo/tree/main/src/api/routes/hooks) Make sure you do your part, or leave this feature disabled.

 ### Setup

 In `.env` add `SHIPPO_WEBHOOK_SECRET=some_secret_string`